-The Event log for MR, MS, MX, and SM are all now located in one Event Log for the network.
+The Event log for MR, MS, MX, and SM are all located on one page for the whole network.
 Using the filter menu once in the event log will swap between each device type.

 All of the alerts and monitoring is also configured network wide.
 The traditional alerts of individual networks can be configured for the combined network: